The Home tab contains the following controls:

 Refresh.
 Refresh the site (configuration set) list.
 Note: The list does not refresh automatically when sites are created from different administration consoles.

 Backup.
-Open the Backup Wizard to back up the current configuration to a Citrix Cloud folder.
-You can back up actions, settings or security settings.
+Open the Backup Wizard to save a backup copy of the current configuration to the WEM administration console machine.
+You can back up actions, settings, and security settings.
 Use Restore to restore (apply) the settings in this Citrix Cloud folder to your Workspace Environment Management service configuration.

 Actions.
 Back up selected Workspace Environment Management actions.
 Each type of action is exported as a separate XML file.